China pursues technological "independence" and fuels global unrest - ExBulletin

 Beijing encourages smartphones and other makers to use suppliers in China, even at high costs, but authorities deny that China wants to move away from the world’s industry. doing.

-In a videolink speech to the Asia-Pacific Leaders’ Conference in Malaysia in November, Xi said he would never go back to history for separation.
+“We will never go back to history in search of separation,” Nishi said in a videolink speech to the Asia-Pacific Leaders’ Conference in Malaysia in November.

 A recent conflict is photolithography, which uses ultraviolet light to etch circuits into silicon on a scale measured at nanometers or billions of meters.